National Peace Corps Association

 Location Village of Cenac, District of Cimişlia, Republic of Moldova Community Description Cenac is a small, rural village in central Moldova.
 It is located 14 kilometers down an unpaved road from the district center Cimişlia.
 Officially its residents number just over 2,000 people, but as many as a third are living and working overseas.
 Located […]

-This project has been completed under the direction of Peace Corps Volunteer Megan O’Connor.
+This project has been completed under the direction of Peace Corps Volunteer Laura Alexander.
 To read about the beginning of the project, CLICK HERE.
-The project was to provide crucial sanitation services for the center.
-Megan reports: We completed the project, resulting in clean, potable water supplies, toilets and showers for our most vulnerable, homeless, displaced […]
+The project was to provide running hot water for the school dormitory.
+Laura reports: I am writing to inform you that the Jargalant School Dormitory Project has been completed.
+After receiving the […]

-Conclusion of Joal-Fadiouth Tree Nursery Water Tank Project – Senegal
+Conclusion of Morarano Chrome Water Pump Project – Madagascar

-This project has been completed under the direction of Peace Corps Volunteer Steven Turnbull.
+This project has been completed under the direction of Peace Corps Volunteer Teena Curry.
 To read about the beginning of the project, CLICK HERE.
-The project was to build two water tanks as an integral part of the larger project to build a tree nursery in Joal-Fadiouth.
-Steven reports: The project took some time to get […]
+The project was to purchase and install a water pump to expand the production of rice in the community.
+Teena reports: The president of the farmer’s association in Morarano Chrome, District Amparafaravola […]